mkkakau/banaNAS/README.md

 # banaNAS

 This is a fun project that I did to learn about Linux, Docker, servers, and networking in general.
+It is a NAS device running the OpenMediaVault Linux distribution to manage my personal files and programs which I access through VPN.
 All of the hardware necessary for the build can be purchased for under $400.
-It is running the OpenMediaVault Linux distribution to manage my personal files and programs which I access through VPN.
 This repo is where I will share my config files and scripts.

 ### Hardware
 - Motherboard / CPU / Graphics: